 Sage actively seeks to identify, evaluate, monitor and manage tax risks.

 Internal controls and escalation procedures are put in place with the aim of identifying, quantifying and managing key tax risks.
-These key risks are then monitored for business and legislative changes and, as a result, tax processes or controls are updated where required.
+These key risks are then monitored for business, policy and legislative changes and, as a result, tax processes or controls are updated where required.

 Appropriate training is carried out for staff who manage or process tax matters.
 Where there is uncertainty in how the relevant tax law should be applied, external advice may be sought to support the Group’s decision making process.
-We may also look to engage with HMRC to disclose and resolve issues, risks and uncertain tax positions.
+We may also look to engage with Global Tax Authorities (“Tax Authorities”) to disclose and resolve issues, risks and uncertain tax positions.

 Tax planning and level of risk

-The Group aims to support the commercial needs of the business by ensuring that the company’s affairs are carried out in the most tax efficient manner whilst remaining compliant with all relevant laws, and fulfilling our commitment to being transparent and proportionate.
+The Group aims to support the commercial needs of the business by ensuring that the company’s affairs are carried out in the most tax efficient manner whilst remaining compliant with all relevant tax laws and practices.

 Accordingly, we may utilise tax incentives or opportunities for obtaining tax efficiencies where these are not considered to impair that commitment.

-We seek to have a transparent and open relationship with HMRC through regular meetings and communications in respect of developments in Sage’s business as well as our view on current, future and retrospective tax risks.
+We seek to have collaborative and co-operative relationships with Tax Authorities through regular meetings and communications in respect of developments in Sage’s business as well as our view on current, future and retrospective tax risks.

-All interactions with HMRC are conducted in an open, collaborative and professional manner.
-Sage ensures that HMRC is kept aware of significant transactions and changes in the business.
-Where possible, any UK tax issues arising are discussed with HMRC at an early stage.
+All interactions with Tax Authorities are conducted in an open, collaborative and professional manner.
+Sage ensures that Tax Authorities are kept aware of significant transactions and changes in the business.
+Where possible, any tax issues arising are discussed with the relevant Tax Authorities at an early stage.

-When submitting tax computations and returns to HMRC, we disclose all relevant facts and meet with HMRC after the submission of the tax returns in order to identify any transactions or issues where there is potential for the tax treatment to be uncertain.
+When submitting tax computations and returns to Tax Authorities, we disclose all relevant facts and circumstances.
+We may meet with relevant Tax Authorities to discuss any transactions or issues where there is potential for the tax treatment to be uncertain.